arangodb/kube-arangodb/docs/Manual/Deployment/Kubernetes/Drain.md

 click on the collection and see the details about shards.
 Please keep in mind that this has to be done for each database separately!

-Obviously, this is tedious and calls for automation.
+Obviously, this might be tedious and calls for automation.
 Therefore, there are APIs for this.
 The first one is

 ```